Pretérito Imperfecto de Subjuntivo - Spanish RPG Grammar

 This is THE most important use of the Imperfect Subjunctive!

-Si clauses (also called conditional sentences) express hypothetical or contrary-to-fact situations.
+Si clauses (also called conditional sentences) express hypothetical or contrary to fact situations.
 In English, we say "If I were rich, I would travel."
 Spanish uses the exact same structure with Imperfect Subjunctive + Conditional!

 SI + Imperfect Subjunctive, Conditional Simple